Princess Madeleine, Duchess of Hälsingland and Gästrikland: Activities

 Madeleine undertakes various engagements on behalf of her father and the people of Sweden.
 She participates in the celebrations of Sweden's National Day, the Nobel festivities, dinners and state visits with other members of the royal family.
 She represented Sweden at the opening of the New Sweden Gallery on 5 June 2011, at the American Swedish Historical Museum in Philadelphia, Pennsylvania, which features an animated map of the New Sweden settlement by Sean Moir.

+From 25 October to 1 November 2024, Madeleine temporarily acted as Regent Ad Interim.
+This is because her father the King was traveling to Brazil together with Crown Princess Victoria and Prince Carl Philip, leaving Madeleine as the closest in line to the throne remaining in Sweden.

 Charity work

 Patronages and interests

 Madeleine is the patron of the organisation Min Stora Dag (the Swedish equivalent of Make-A-Wish Foundation), more commonly known as My Big Day (its translation into English).
 She is also affiliated with Europa Nostra, Carl Johan-League and the Royal Motorboat Club.